 Health

 As we grow older we are susceptible to falls, which can unfortunately have a huge impact on our health.
 Falls can be extremely dangerous for an elderly person, especially if living alone.
 According to Age UK, more than 2 million people in England over the age of 75 live alone.
-This also increases the risk of health complications as they may go unnoticed.
+This also increases the risk of health complications as symptoms may go unnoticed.
 Also, medication may be missed or taken irregularly if you don’t have someone to remind you.

 Mental wellbeing